25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 Decorative Straight Lay Tiles

-Applying the basics of colour schemes, this most basic type of tile can lift the whole mood of a conventional kitchen design.
+Applying the basics of colour schemes, this most basic type of tile can lift the mood of a conventional kitchen design.
 Select the colour and pattern that best suits your kitchen's overall look, making sure that it will not overpower your whole design.
-If you have a Scandinavian black, white, and grey colour combination, adding some imperial straight lay tiles makes a notable difference.
+If you have a Scandinavian black, white, and grey colour combination, adding some imperial straight lay tiles makes a noticeable difference.

-Mix different patterned tiles and create a striking mosaic on your floor.
+Mix different-patterned tiles and create a striking mosaic on your floor.
 Create a cohesive colour and pattern combination by combining pure grey tiles with grey, white, and brown diamond and promenade patterns.

 22. Incorporate Different Styles

 Look at the available resources that you have, extract those creative juices, and let's get started.

 Consider a Retro-style Fridge for a Modern Kitchen

 Remember the good old days, the nostalgic music, and the unique, cosy home ambiance you treasure?
 You can infuse that same style while embracing the beauty of modernity.
 The '50s were the time of chrome and bright kitchen appliances.
 A twist of quaint appliances in a kitchen with streamlined cabinetry and a relatively modern setup can evoke the same inviting feel.
 A pastel retro-style refrigerator can serve as an aesthetic feature in a neutral-based kitchen.
 You may add some decorative elements, like retro wall art or patterned curtains that you have kept for years, for additional retro touches.
 Remember to balance the look by following the 80/20 rule (80% for the main theme and 20% for the accent theme).